sindresorhus/meow/readme.md

 	Two arguments are passed to the function.
 	The first arguments is the **flags** object, it contains the flags converted to camelCase excluding aliases.
 	The second arugment is the **input** string array, it contains the non-flag arguments.
+	The function should return a Boolean, true if the flag is requried, otherwise false.

 Example: